-Eggs In Purgatory are eggs poached in a thick, flavorful, and quick tomato sauce.
+Eggs In Purgatory are eggs poached in a thick, flavorful and quick tomato sauce.
 It’s a simple and economical Italian dish that can be enjoyed for a special breakfast, lunch, or dinner.
 Serve with a hunk of toasted Italian bread for dipping and you’re in heaven - not purgatory!

 Everyone has their own way of making the tomato sauce for this dish.
-This one is basically my quick simple tomato sauce spiced with red pepper flakes to give it heat and oregano for added flavor.
-You don’t need anything else added as this dish is incredibly good.
-While taking photos, I had to keep poaching eggs because I couldn’t help but eat.
-The temptation was too great.
-It was like being in purgatory myself, then straight up to heaven after having a bite.
+This one is basically my quick simple tomato sauce spiced with red pepper flakes to give it heat and some oregano for added flavor.
+You don’t need anything else as this dish is incredibly delicious.
+While taking photos, I poached so many eggs and ran out of sauce because I couldn’t stop everyone (including myself) from eating.
+The temptation was like being in purgatory, and savoring a bite was like heaven.

-In a 10 – 12” skillet, saute onions and garlic in a good amount of extra virgin olive oil.
-Stir in some added spices and add the tomatoes.
-In about 10 minutes, the sauce will darken, thicken, and be hot enough for poaching the eggs.
+In a large skillet, (I use Le Creuset skillets) saute onions and garlic in a good amount of extra virgin olive oil.
+Stir in the spices then add the tomatoes.
+In about 10 minutes, the sauce will darken, thicken, and be ready for the eggs.

 Make an indentation with the back of a spoon for each egg.
 Carefully crack the eggs in the pan making sure they do not touch.
 Sprinkle the tops with a little salt and pepper.
 Cover the pan, lower the heat, and let the eggs cook for about 4 to 5 minutes.
 You want the egg whites set but the yolks still runny for that crunchy delicious toast to soak up with the tomato sauce.

-Speaking of bread, drizzle a slice of crusty bread, either Italian or whichever you like, with a little olive oil.
-Place under the broiler for a minute or until golden and crispy.
-Use it to dip into the thick spicy sauce and scoop the golden yellow yolk.
-Yum!
+Cut a thick slice of bread - either Italian or whichever you like - and drizzle with a little olive oil.
+Place it under the broiler for a minute or until golden and crispy.
+It’s the perfect vehicle to dip into that runny yolk and scoop up that delicious sauce.

-This serves 1 – 6 people depending on how many eggs you use.
 Refrigerate or freeze any remaining sauce for another time.
-When you’re craving an incredible simple dish, simply reheat the sauce until bubbly and hot before cracking the eggs into the sauce.
-If you do plan on saving some sauce for later, I recommend using a smaller skillet, otherwise the sauce will be too shallow.
-As I stated earlier, I enjoyed an egg (or two) before snapping a picture and was running low on sauce.
-Honestly, for the first picture above, I had to move all the remaining sauce to one side because of my inability to wait to enjoy this delicious dish.
-I caved to temptation.
-I’m sorry.
+When you’re craving an incredibly delicious breakfast, lunch or dinner, simply reheat the sauce until bubbly and hot before cracking the eggs into the sauce.
+If you do plan on saving some sauce for later, I recommend using a smaller skillet, otherwise the level of sauce will be too shallow to poach the eggs.

 - Stuffed Peppers with Sausage and Mozzarella